 Choosing the right finish can be overwhelming because there are so many choices!
 In order to decide which style will work best for your space, take into consideration your design intentions as well as what kind of care you’ll need going forward (some finishes require more maintenance than others).
 You

 Layout and Installation

 The first thing you need to do is find the design you want for your kitchen.
 This will depend on your style and the layout of your space; it could be a classic look with all-wood cabinets, a modern look with sleek glass fronts and metal accents, or anything in between.
-Once you have the design, purchase the necessary materials and tools and start laying out the cabinets.
+Once you have the design, purchase the necessary materials and tools and start laying out this.

 Depending on the layout of your cabinets, you might need to install them in a specific order.
 For example, if there are wide gaps in between cabinets you’ll need to install any baseboard molding before installing any cabinets.
 Allowing for extra time for this step can save you from having to remove individual cabinets that would have been installed later had they been placed in the correct order.

 The first step to finishing your kitchen cabinets is painting them.
 You can paint that with a quality oil-based primer and topcoat, which will provide a smooth finish that will resist scratching and stains.
 The main drawback is that you’ll need to allow plenty of time for drying in between each coat, which can be a laborious process for large spaces.
 However, it does create a durable finish that will look good for years to come.